1993zig/docs/docs/dobby/commands.md

 `/embed`    - The bot will say anything you want in a embed.
 `/announce` - Create an announcement in a specific channel.
 `/userinfo` - Get info about a user.
+`/modlog`   - See the modlog channel.
+`/joinlog`  - See the joinlog channel.

 ## Utils